-If you’re unemployed or between jobs, you’re not just worried about when your next paycheck will arrive.
-There’s that other thought in the back of your mind: What about my health insurance?
+If you’re unemployed or between jobs due to COVID-19 (coronavirus), you’re not just worried about when your next paycheck will arrive, there’s also that other thought in the back of your mind: What about my health insurance?

 It’s easy to feel lost at sea if you’re out of work and no longer covered by your employer’s group health insurance—especially if you have a family dependent on your coverage too.

 But don’t lose hope.
 There are options out there to cover your health care until you’re back on your feet!